 IMMIGRATION MEDICAL EXAM

 to obtain citizenship, permanent residency or a green card before your scheduled interview?

-At Randolph Health Internal Medicine, we have physicians authorized by U.S. Citizenship and Immigration Services that perform these fast and efficient Immigration Medical Exams.
+At Randolph Health Internal Medicine, we have a physician authorized by U.S. Citizenship and Immigration Services who performs these fast and efficient Immigration Medical Exams.

 What To Bring To The Exam

 For your visit, please bring all necessary paperwork, including: